 TFR typically includes base salary and superannuation contributions and may include, at the discretion of the Board, other benefits such as a motor vehicle (aggregated with associated fringe benefits tax to represent the total employment cost to the Group).
 TFR is determined with reference to available market data, the scope of an individual's role and the qualifications and experience of the individual, as well as geographic location.
 TFR is reviewed annually to account for market movements and individual performance outcomes.
-See page 25 for a summary of executive KMP contracts.
+See page 29 for a summary of executive KMP contracts.

-FY18 Short Term Incentive (STI) Plan
+2. Overview of our remuneration framework continued FY18 Short Term Incentive (STI) Plan

 Objective To incentivise and align the rewards attainable by executive KMPs with the achievement of specific annual objectives of the Group and the creation of shareholder value.
 How is it paid?
 Annual cash entitlement on achievement of specific annual financial and non-financial KPIs.
-How much can executives Target STI benefit is set These are subject to the FR for other executive KMPs. ce thresholds: earn?
-Financial KPIs (70% total STI) (0% to 92% achievement of financial KPIs) No award (93% to 103% achievement of financial KPIs) 0% to 100% of financial STI awarded on linear basis (103% to max.
-110% achievement of financial KPIs) 100% to 150% of financial STI awarded on linear basis Non-financial KPIs (30% total STI) Non-financial KP based on outcom d awarded up to a maximum of 100%
+How much can Target STI benefit is set at 40% of TFR for the CEO and 25% of TFR for other executive executives earn?
+KMPs.
+These are subject to the following minimum and target performance thresholds: (93% to 103% (100% to max 110% achievement of achievement of (0% to 92% financial KPIs) financial KPIs) Financial KPIs achievement of 0% to 100% 100% to 150% (70% total STI) financial KPIs) of financial STI of financial No award awarded on STI awarded linear basis on linear basis

+Non-financial KPIs (30% total STI)

+Non-financial KPI's outcome is assessed and awarded up to a maximum of 100% based on outcomes.